 Our students have become professors at top universities, leaders in arts and cultural institutions, and innovators in community, national and international organizations and in professions of law, medicine, education, and social work.
 Through rigorous and cutting-edge research, the faculty and students are devoted to understanding human impact and the potential for transformation towards justice and equity.

-Our faculty have published numerous award winning books and research articles that have become field changing for Ethnic Studies and far beyond.
+Our faculty have published numerous award winning books and research articles that have become field changing for Ethnic Studies, American Studies and far beyond.

-Our graduate students are regularly placed in tenure track positions at the most competitive universities.
-They win top fellowships and awards from the National Science Foundation, Fulbright, the Haynes Foundation and the Ford Foundation.
+Our graduate students are placed in tenure track positions at the most competitive universities.
+They win top fellowships and awards from the Ford Foundation, the Haynes Foundation, ACLS, Mellon, AAUW, and National Science Foundation.

-Our signature lecture series ASE Commons addresses the need for intellectual community beyond the classroom setting, including a forum entitled “LA/London is Burning,” And, our faculty have organized several campus wide events, performances, lectures, and music series.
+Our signature public lecture series ASE Commons addresses Race, Power and Critical Thought and features new research in American Studies, Ethnic Studies, Postcolonial Studies, Indigenous Studies, Transnational Studies.
+And, our faculty have organized campus wide events, performances, lectures, and music series.